 Romania, once the breadbasket of Europe, is replete with poverty and hunger.
-It has one of the highest poverty rates in the EU, with rural poverty at a stunning 70%.
-Moreover, there are nearly 100,000 abandoned children in state run orphanages, 10,000 living on the streets, and over 100,000 aborted each year (the highest abortion rate in Europe; second highest per capita worldwide).
+It has one of the highest poverty rates in the Europe, with rural poverty at a stunning 70%.
+There are nearly 100,000 abandoned children in state run orphanages and 10,000 street children.
 Child abandonment is considerably high in Romania, especially among the Roma people who account for 80% of all the abandoned children.
-The Roma people (commonly known as gypsies) abandon their children because their extreme poverty makes it too onerous for them to care for them. furthermore, they start having children at a young age (12-18 yrs.) and usually do not practice any form of birth control.
+The Roma people (commonly known as gypsies) abandon their children because their extreme poverty makes it too onerous for them to care for them.
+Furthermore, they start having children at a young age (12-18 yrs.) and usually do not practice any form of birth control.

-These abandoned children live in the city sewers and are very often preyed upon by sex-traffickers and individuals who harvest their internal organs for the black market (their internal organs are removed sold on the black market).
-Those that are not sold as commodities oftentimes become child prostitutes and are almost always sexually and physically abused while on the street.
+The street children live in the city sewers.
+They are very often preyed upon by sex-traffickers and individuals who harvest their internal organs for the black market (their internal organs are removed sold on the black market).
+Those that are not sold as commodities oftentimes become child prostitutes and/or are almost always sexually and physically abused while on the street.

-What’s more, orphans – albeit street kids or institutionalized orphans – are almost always looked down upon.
-They grow up without role-models, are psychologically traumatized, and are not taught the necessary life-skills to survive in society.
-Thus, once they become adults they are ill-prepared to find work, a secure living accommodation, and manage their finances.
+What’s more, orphans – albeit street kids or institutionalized orphans – are usually looked down upon.
+They grow up without role models, are psychologically traumatized, and are not taught the necessary life-skills to survive in society.
+Thus, once they become adults they are ill prepared to find work, a secure living accommodation, and manage their finances.